R3tr0Mu4z/movie-browser-react/README.md

 Features of the application :

-Built using React JS
+⋅⋅*Built using React JS

-Browses movies using the OMDb API
+⋅⋅*Browses movies using the OMDb API

-Shows information on movie
+⋅⋅*Shows information on movie

-Feature to add watchlist using Redux.
+⋅⋅*Feature to add watchlist using Redux.

-Uses sfcookies to save watchlist as cookies
+⋅⋅*Uses sfcookies to save watchlist as cookies ⋅⋅*Material UI

-Material UI

 Installation
 ```